-I’ll break down 6 easy-to-use SEO strategies you can take to drive blog traffic and increase your blog’s search rank.
+In this article I’ll share 6 easy-to-use SEO strategies you can use to optimize blog SEO and increase your search traffic.

 A fair question, and one that is rarely answered simply or easily (probably because it’s a massive subject on which careers, businesses, and livelihoods are based).
-I’ll break it down into a simple metaphor:
+Put simply, SEO is 100 small things you can do to make your website more friendly for search engines to discover.

 Before we get into the specifics of proven SEO strategies, you need to make sure your content is highly desirable in the first place.